statespacedev/statespace/readme.md

 ## distributions and decisions

-uncertainty, confidence, knowledge
+uncertainty and confidence

-their evolution with various processes
+their evolution under various processes

-including acquisition of new information

 risk and the cost of errors